Neil Brown (Australian politician)

-Neil Anthony Brown KC (born 22 February 1940) is a former Australian politician.
+Neil Anthony Brown KC (born 22 February 1940) is an Australian former politician.
 He was deputy leader of the Liberal Party and deputy opposition leader from 1985 to 1987, under John Howard.
-He served as Minister for Employment and Youth Affairs (1981–1982) and Minister for Communications (1982–1983) in the Fraser Government.
+He served as Minister for Employment and Youth Affairs (1981–1982) and Minister for Communications (1982–1983) in the Fraser government.

 Early life

 Brown grew up in Essendon, in Melbourne's inner north.
 His father Alexander Brown was an electrical mechanic.
 He attended Moonee Ponds Central School and University High School, and went on to study law at the University of Melbourne.
 During his studies he worked part-time at the office of the Victorian Public Solicitor.
 He was admitted to the Victorian Bar in 1964, and appointed Queen's Counsel in 1980.

 Politics

+Early years

 Brown joined the Liberal Party in 1955, at the age of 15.
 He was first elected to the House of Representatives in 1969, standing in the Division of Diamond Valley.
 He was 29 years old at the time, making him the Coalition's youngest MP.
 He was defeated by the Labor candidate David McKenzie in 1972, and returned to his legal practice, focusing primarily on industrial law.
 Brown reclaimed Diamond Valley at the 1975 election in a rematch against McKenzie.
 In 1980, he spent several weeks in Zimbabwe as the head of a team of Australian observers at the 1980 elections.

+Fraser government

-In April 1981, he was elevated to the ministry as Minister for Employment and Youth Affairs in the Fraser Government.
+In April 1981, Brown was elevated to the ministry as Minister for Employment and Youth Affairs in the Fraser government.
 He was briefly appointed Minister for Business and Consumer Affairs following the forced resignation of John Moore in April 1982.
 His major act in that portfolio was the announcement of an inquiry into the "colour-television affair" which had led to the resignations of Moore and Michael MacKellar.
 The following month Brown was promoted to cabinet as Minister for Communications.
-He held that position until the Fraser Government was defeated at the 1983 election; he again lost the seat of Diamond Valley to a Labor candidate, in this case, Peter Staples.
+He held that position until the Fraser government was defeated at the 1983 election; he again lost the seat of Diamond Valley to a Labor candidate, in this case, Peter Staples.